 - 1. An institution choosing to seek or continue Council for the Accreditation of Educator Preparation (CAEP) accreditation and state approval as an EPP uses CAEP processes to document compliance with CAEP standards as adopted for use in Alabama and uses ALSDE processes to document compliance with Alabama-specific standards.
 When all standards are met through CAEP processes and Alabama processes, ALSDE staff prepare an approval resolution for consideration by the ALSBE.
 See information about the approval of specific programs in Rule 290-3-3-.56(3). - 2.
-An institution choosing to seek only ALSBE approval as an EPP uses ALSDE processes to document compliance with CAEP standards as adopted for use in Alabama and Alabama-specific standards.
+Through fall semester 2021, an institution choosing to seek only ALSBE approval as an EPP uses ALSDE processes to document compliance with CAEP standards as adopted for use in Alabama and Alabama-specific standards.
 When all standards are met, ALSDE staff prepare an approval resolution for consideration by the ALSBE.
 See information about the approval of specific programs in Rule 290-3-3-.56(3). - 3.
-If an EPP withdraws from CAEP or the CAEP decision for an EPP is either probationary accreditation or revocation of accreditation, ALSBE members may consider a resolution to extend state program approval for up to two years to allow for an onsite review to determine whether the EPP meets CAEP standards as adopted for use in

-Alabama and Alabama-specific standards.
-If the resolution is adopted and all standards are deemed met, state approval may be extended for an additional five years.
-If the resolution is not adopted or if all Alabama standards are not met, the process to rescind approval will be initiated.
-Additional information is provided in Rule 290-3-3-.56(6).
+As prescribed in the Alabama Literacy Act, all Alabama EPPs must seek CAEP accreditation.
+If the CAEP decision for an EPP is probationary accreditation, ALSBE members may consider a resolution to extend state program approval for up to two years to allow for an onsite review to determine whether the EPP meets CAEP standards and Alabama-specific standards.
+If the resolution is adopted and all CAEP and Alabama-specific standards are deemed met, state approval may be extended for an additional five years.
+If the resolution is not adopted or if all CAEP and Alabama-specific standards are not met, the process to rescind ALSBE approval will be initiated.
+If CAEP renders a denial of accreditation decision following the first CAEP review of an EPP, the process to rescind ALSBE approval will be initiated.
+Additional information is provided in Rule 290-3-3-.59(6).